 8. Keep maintenance products to a minimum

 If you want your blowout to have volume and movement, it’s best to apply as little product as possible.
 But if you do want to add a Lil’ sumthin’ sumthin’ just so that it will look shiny or fresh in between blowouts, we’ve got you covered.
-All you need to do is check out our write-up “Top 10 Products for Your Best Blowout”.
-Or, if you like to support new lines (especially ones that are run by fellow naturalistas”>, one that I have recently become a fan of—and do actually use—is Canvas Beauty Brand.
+If you like to support new collections (especially ones that are run by fellow naturalistas), one that I have recently become a fan of—and do actually use—is The Doux’s Press Play Thermal Styling System.

 9. Keep your hands out of your hair